SKopecz/PositiveIntegrators.jl/docs/src/stratospheric_reaction.md

 ### Performance comparison

-Finally, we use [BenchmarkTools.jl](https://github.com/JuliaCI/BenchmarkTools.jl) to show to compare the different implementations and to show the benefit of using static arrays.
+Finally, we use [BenchmarkTools.jl](https://github.com/JuliaCI/BenchmarkTools.jl) to compare the different implementations and to show the benefit of using static arrays.

 ```@example stratreac
 using BenchmarkTools